capmeth/acid/docsite/docs/configuration/options.md

 - be a css stylesheet

 The built-in themes available are
-- #grayscape
+- #acidic

 When specifying relative file paths, `root` is assumed to be the root path.

-Ultimately, all `sheets` are converted to JSON and deep merged from left to right to form the final stylesheet.
+All `sheets` are converted to JSON and deep merged from left to right to form the final stylesheet.
 The final styles are then injected into the internal components based on top-level scope definitions.
 Any styling not within a scope definition is assumed to be global.

 Please see the [styling documentation](document/docsite-styling) for a more extensive explanation.